The Best Pumpkin Patch in Every State

 Arina P Habich/Shutterstock

 About 90 minutes north of Atlanta, Burt’s Farm boasts a hayride that’s really something special: a two-mile ride through the pumpkin patch and sunflower fields, with a view of Amicalola Falls.
 Burt’s is also famous for its farm store, stocked with Indian corn, squashes of all kinds, baked goods (pumpkin rolls anyone?) and even body wash and lotions made with extracts from butternut squashes and pumpkins grown on the farm.
-Learn how to pick the perfect pumpkin.
+Before you save the date for your farm adventure, learn how to pick the perfect pumpkin.

 Hawaii: Kula Country Farms on Maui